fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hi fredrik, great advice.
+I am a front end developer. work on react js mostly.
+What are your thoughts on keeping up with skills and expertise while working as individual ?

 > I'm a software engineer who works mostly on Java.
 What can I start doing now that will help me in my career in long run?

 > Am I learning too slow that I know dependency injection, decoupling, weak/soft reference and code coverage only after 2+ years of work experience?